AndysRobotics/microFramework/README.md

 ## Data tags

+All interaction between the engine and the DOM is driven by `data-` attribute tags.
+Current tags
+* data-innerHtml - bind data from `mfw.data` object to the html
+* data-unknown - used if `data-innerHtml` is empty or not found
+* data-show - used to change the override the default display property `block` being used to show an element
+* data-if - used to display an element based on a condition met from `mfw.data` object
+* data-class - used to bind from `mfw.data` object to an elements class
+* data-class-if - used to give an element an additional class name based on a condition met from `mfw.data` object

 ### data-innerHtml

 Available on any html tag that supports innerHtml (ie not inputs, images ect).
 The value of this attribute will be a path within `mfw.data`.